filiph/dart-xml/README.md

 ### Queries ###
 Any XmlElement can be queried a number of ways.
-All queries return List<XmlElement>, even the first-occurance queries.
+All queries return List&lt;XmlElement&gt;, even the first-occurance queries.
 Query functions support these parameter types:

 * String (match tag name)